 Probation officers are placed in authority of those who have committed crimes but are not sentenced to jail or prison.
 They keep track of offenders to ensure that they are fulfilling the obligations assigned to them.
 These officers must also be willing to attend court hearings on a regular basis as well as work with people from all walks of life.
 In order to become a probation officer, there are also several other personalities, education, and training requirements.

 It is not a simple task to become a probation officer.
-It requires dedication and focus on education.
-Most officers obtain at least a bachelor’s degree, however it is also common to achieve a master’s degree or higher.
-Popular degrees include those in psychology, social work and criminal justice.
-Courses that help to develop skills in math, reading and writing are also beneficial.
+It requires dedication and focuses on education.
+Most officers obtain at least a bachelor’s degree, however, it is also common to achieve a master’s degree or higher.
+Popular degrees include those in psychology, social work, and criminal justice.
+Courses that help to develop skills in math, reading, and writing are also beneficial.

 When it comes to physical shape, there are not necessarily requirements across the board.
 It is still a good idea for officers to be in shape, as this career has the possibility of becoming dangerous.
 Skills in self-defense are important for this reason, though building a regular exercise schedule is helpful.

 A clean criminal record is also essential.
 Most departments expect criminal justice personnel to remain crime-free in their personal and professional lives.
 Any conviction related to domestic violence, hate crimes, or felonies might make this career impossible.
 During any interviews of background checks, it is essential to remain truthful and honest.
 Employers also want to keep the work environment free of alcohol, tobacco, and drug use.
 During the interview process, applicants might be asked about their coping mechanisms and substance use.